 battery operated items,

 low voltage items requiring a PSU e.g. the keyboard doesn’t need a test but it’s external PSU might.

 These prices are dependent on free and easy access to the equipment.

 If needed I can replace plugs and fuses using good quality parts (this is a chargeable extra).

 I reserve the right to charge extra if I have to wait unduly to test appliances or I need to dismantle racks to access equipment without being warned.

-I’m based in in Coventry so for postcodes CV1 to CV7 travel to these is free but I will work outside this area and am happy to quote separately for travel expenses.
+I’m based in in Coventry so for postcodes CV1 to CV7 travel to these is free but I will work outside this area if it’s sensible to do so & am happy to quote separately for travel expenses.